chirpstack/chirpstack-docs/src/chirpstack/api/go-examples.md

 		panic(err)
 	}

-	fmt.Printf("The downlink has been enqueued with FCnt: %d\n", resp.FCnt)
+	fmt.Printf("The downlink has been enqueued with id: %s\n", resp.Id)
 }
 ```